 Note 3 - Missing, Invalid or Unresolved (MIU) powement data.
 MIU threshold is 5.0 percent per regulation.
-Reference 23 CFR \$490.313 including (b)[4][7] Calculation of overall pavement conditions in any State meeting the requirements of \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates required in \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates for \$490.309(b) shall be considered an one compliant with \$42.015(b) requiring state DOTs to submit a \$490.309(b) shall be based only on sections on the Interest system and the submission dates for the HPMS submission dates for the HPMS submission dates for the HPMS will exceed the submission dates for the HPMS does not accept the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided.
-The HPMA decision is subjective without regulatory input on what criteria FHMA will utilize to make the final determination.
+Reference 23 CFR \$490.313 including (b)[4][7] Calculation of overall pavement conditions in any State meeting the requirements of \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates required in \$490.309(b) shall be based only on sections containing data reported in the HPMS submitta as of the submission dates for \$490.309(b) shall be considered an on compliant with \$42.015(b) requiring state DOTs to submit a \$490.309(b) shall be based only on sections on the Interest system and the submission dates for the HPMS submission dates for the HPMS submission dates for the HPMS will exceed the submission dates for the HPMS does the submission dates for the HPMS does the submission dates for the HPMS does not accept the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided.
+The HPMA does not accept the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided.
+The HPMA does not accept the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided or 2) "Progress Not Determined" if HPMA accepts the justification provided or 2) "Pro

 Note 4 - Greenhouse Gas.
 On December 7, 2023 FHWA published a final rule incorporating a greenhouse gas measure into 23 CFR 490.
 On March 27, 2024, the U.S. District Court for the Northern District of Texas (5:23-CV-304-H), vacated and remanded the final rule nationwide.
 On April 10, 2024, the U.S. District Court for the Western District of Kentucky (5:23-CV-00162-888-LK) also vacated and remanded the final rule but only for the twenty-one states participating in the multi-state lowsuit against the FHWA.
-On April 10, 2024, the U.S. Senate passed a Conference of the Conference of the Senate of Senate
+On April 10, 2024, the U.S. Senate passed a Congresional Review Act to workertan the final rule.
+FHWA na announced its decision to challenge both District Court nilings through the respective Circuit Court of Appeals.
+As of the updated version of this document, the GHG remains both remanded and vacated availing an appeals decision, and still documented in 23 CFR 490 as a reparting requirement.